carbonplan/carbon-removal-application/README.md

 [mit license]: https://badgen.net/badge/license/MIT/blue
 [cc0 license]: https://badgen.net/badge/license/CC0/gray

 This repository contains an unbranded application for soliciting [carbon removal procurement](http://carbonplan.org/research/stripe-2021-insights).
 It is available in markdown format and released under a [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) license, to maximize the potential for reuse and iteration.

-The raw content is available in the [`markdown`](/markdown) folder.
-You can see it rendered [here](https://carbon-removal-application.carbonplan.org) via the simple web app also included in this repo.
-PDF versions are also included in the [`pdf`](/pdf) folder.
+We've made them available in several formats.

+- Raw content in the [`markdown`](/markdown) folder
+- Printable versions in the [`pdf`](/pdf) folder
+- Content rendered in a simple [web app](https://carbon-removal-application.carbonplan.org)

 This application was developed as a collaboration between Stripe and CarbonPlan for Stripe’s [Spring 2021 carbon removal purchase]().
 We received valuable input and feedback from many organizations and people in the process of developing it, and are grateful for their contributions.